gf-eaton/procedures/codesys/status.md

 - [ ] FLOAT precision limitation `23 bits` used lost of precision avoid this type.
   - LIMIT without any lost of precision is `2^23-1` == `8 388 607`.
 - [ ] NTP Client time syncronization not working.
-- [ ] Device .211 : is unusable due to mapping issue (values badly passed).
+- [ ] Device .211 w/ B18 : is unusable due to mapping issue (values badly passed).
-- [ ] Device .214 : we are unable to connect the device on the codesys side.
+- [ ] Device .214 w/ B18 : we are unable to connect the device on the codesys side.
 Resulting in not able to debug source code.
-- [ ] Device .215 : unavailable/connectivity issue during 10 days.
-Was version 1.0B18 now 1.0C3 (possible origin of issue : internal config/spec/model of device).
+- [ ] Device .215 w/ B18 : unavailable/connectivity issue during 10 days. (possible origin of issue : internal config/spec/model of device).
+### version 1.0C3
+- [ ] smp-io-app process heavy on cpu (too many thread/children == 229) after 36 hours uptime --> 13hours of cpu time
+- [ ] smp-rpc-core process heavy on cpu (too many thread/children == 46) after 36 hours uptime --> 5h27 of cpu time
+- [ ] Performance/Botleneck
+  - Disk IO > 35% to 85% constant
+  - CPU 4x 8% to 25% constant

 ---